aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 # Lab 02: Explore Azure Storage

+## Lab scenario
-In this exercise you'll provision an Azure Storage account in your Azure subscription, and explore the various ways you can use it to store data.
+In this lab, you'll provision an Azure Storage account in your Azure subscription, and explore the various ways you can use it to store data.

-## Objectives
+## Lab objectives

-In this lab, you will complete the following task:
+In this lab, you will perform following tasks:

 + Task 1: Provision an Azure Storage account
 + Task 2: Explore blob storage